It’s important to keep barn cats and dogs cool during the summer season. Be aware of the dangers that can come with rising temperatures.

 Tips for Preventing Heatstroke and Heat Exhaustion

-Barn cats and dogs typically spend more time outdoors compared to house pets, so it’s important to provide ways for them to stay cool—and there are plenty of ways.
+Barn cats and dogs typically spend more time outdoors compared to house pets, so it’s important to keep them cool—and there are plenty of ways.
 The ASPCA suggests the following to keep outdoor dogs and cats cool during the warm summer months:

 - Make sure your barn pets have access to plenty of clean water.
 You may even want to provide more water dishes than usual since the heat can cause water to evaporate.
 Another option is cat and dog waterers that store large quantities of water.
 Or, if your pet is finicky, try some dog or cat water fountains.